varabyte/kobweb-site/site/src/jsMain/resources/markdown/docs/concepts/foundation/Routing.md

 }
 ```

-Alternately, Kobweb provides the `rememberPageContext()` method, which you can call at anytime inside of a page, even
+Alternately, Kobweb provides the `rememberPageContext()` method, which you can call at anytime inside a page, or even
-inside of a widget composable that is part of a page:
+inside a widget composable (as long as when it is called, it is done so inside a page):

 ```kotlin
 @Page